 Six provinces (British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec) currently mandate continuing professional development for life agents.

 However, for the reasons outlined above, it is CAFII's position that continuing education requirements must be harmonized across the country.
-For a number of years, our Association has been encouraging all provinces to take the optimal approach and harmonize.
+For a number of years, we've been encouraging all provinces to take the optimal approach and harmonize.